moltenib/simple-duplicate-finder/README.md

 ## Notes

-This program was meant as a replacement for this Linux command:
+This program was meant as a replacement for this Linux command, which is actually faster as the `sort` command is only run once, and no GUI is updated live:

 `find . -type f -exec md5sum {} \; | sort | uniq -w 32`

+The same output can be achieved by exporting the tree view on this program as a CSV file.